-- Query the logs starting with shen, ending with ong end and with a character in the middle:
+- Query all the logs starting with shen, ending with ong, and having a character in the middle:

-- Query all the logs starting with shen and aps:
+- Query the logs starting with shen and aps:

-- Query the distribution of logs starting with shen, with the time slice as 20 minutes:
+- Query the distribution of logs starting with shen, with 20 minutes as the time slice:

 - Query all the data under topic1 and topic2:

 __topic__:topic1 or __topic__ : topic2.